 For papers that pass the requirement, the assessment will include a review that speaks to (1) whether the paper is currently publishable and how the student should invest in attempting to publish it, and (2) what types of revisions the student should be pursuing to ready the paper for publication.
 Additionally, the committee should set up a meeting with the student to discuss these reviews, with this meeting taking place before September 1 of the student's 4th year.
-To fulfill the requirement, the student, in close consultation with her/his advisor, is expected to prepare the revised paper for submission to a peer-reviewed journal.
+To fulfill the requirement, the student, in close consultation with her/his advisor, must submit the paper to a peer-reviewed journal for publication.